 Research shows that children who receive CF care early in life have better nutrition and are healthier than those who are diagnosed later.
+Cystic fibrosis can affect people of every race and ethnicity, and all children should undergo newborn screening as well as follow-up sweat testing at a CF Foundation-accredited care center after a positive newborn screen.
 Early diagnosis and treatment can:

 - Improve growth.

 - Add years to life.